 Ellen R. Stofan joined the Smithsonian’s National Air and Space Museum as the John and Adrienne Mars Director in April 2018.

-Stofan comes to the position with more than 25 years’ experience in space-related organizations and a deep research background in planetary geology.
+Stofan came to the position with more than 25 years’ experience in space-related organizations and a deep research background in planetary geology.
 She was chief scientist at NASA (2013–2016), serving as the principal advisor to former Administrator Charles Bolden on NASA’s strategic planning and programs.
 She helped guide the development of a long-range plan to get humans to Mars, and worked on strategies for NASA to support commercial activity in low Earth orbit as it transitions from the International Space Station (ISS) to sending humans to the Moon and Mars in the mid-2020s.
 She supported NASA’s overall science programs in heliophysics, Earth science, planetary science, and astrophysics.
 While at NASA, she worked with President Barack Obama’s science advisor and the National Science and Technology Council on science policy.

 An accomplished public speaker, Stofan has addressed the World Economic Forum’s Council on the Future of Space Technologies at Davos and continues to serve on the council.
 She has spoken at the World Science Festival, SciFest Africa, and numerous universities and schools around the world.

 She earned her bachelor’s degree in geology at the College of William & Mary in Williamsburg, Virginia, and her master’s and doctoral degrees at Brown University, both in geological sciences.
 While finishing her doctoral degree, Stofan joined the Jet Propulsion Lab (JPL) as a post-doctoral fellow and became the deputy project scientist for the Magellan Mission to Venus.